Logius-standaarden/fsc-core/draft-fsc-core-00.md

 Inways are reverse proxies that route incoming connections from Outways to Services.
 Outways are forward proxies that discover all available Services in the Group and route outgoing connections to Inways.
-Contract Managers negotiate Contracts between Peers.
+Managers negotiate Contracts between Peers.
 Routing information for the Services in the Group can be requested from the Directory.
-Tha address of Contracts Managers of Peers can be requested from the Directory.
+The address of Managers of Peers can be requested from the Directory.
+The address of an Inway offering a Service can be request from the Manager of the Peer offering the Service.

 To connect to a Service, the Peer needs a Contract with a ServiceConnectionGrant that specifies the connection.
 The FSC Core specification describes how Contracts are created, accepted, rejected and revoked.
 Once a right to connect is granted through a Contract, a connection from HTTP Client to HTTP Service will be authorized everytime an HTTP request to the HTTPS service is made.